iAM-AMR/sawmill/README.md

 ### Bootstrap Installation

 The bootstrap installation method is the quickest and easiest way of getting started with `sawmill`, and is best-suited for novice R users, or experienced R users who want to quickly process timber with default settings.

+Please note that the bootstrap setup is *designed to work with timber produced by CEDAR version 2 only*, as timber produced by CEDAR version 1 is mostly depreciated.

 These instructions will walk you through how to download and install `sawmill`, and run its processing pipeline.

 #### You Will Need:

 - timber
-- the CEDAR version number (version 1, or version 2)
 - R and (optionally) RStudio
 - the [bootstrap code](bootstrap/)